pwright08/puppet-wsgi/README.md

 ## Module Description

-LandRegistry-application provides a new Puppet type, `application::app`, which handles the installation and configuration of Python WSGI applications using Gunicorn and Java Jars running in SystemD.
+LandRegistry-application provides a new Puppet type, `wsgi::application`, which handles the installation and configuration of Python WSGI applications using Gunicorn and Java Jars running in SystemD.

 ## Setup

-### Beginning with application
+### Beginning with wsgi

 Simply providing a git repository to pull your application's source code from, as well as a network port to bind to is enough to get started.